rocky/python-xdis/README.rst

     pip install xdis

-*For Python releases before 3.11*, do not install using PyPI, but instead install using a file in the [GitHub Releases section](https://github.com/rocky/python-xdis/releases).
+*For Python releases before 3.11*, do not install using PyPI, but instead install using a file in the `GitHub Releases section <https://github.com/rocky/python-xdis/releases>`_.
 Older Python used to use `easy_install <https://python101.pythonlibrary.org/chapter29_pip.html#using-easy-install>`_.
 But this is no longer supported in PyPi or newer Python versions.
 And vice versa, *poetry* nor *pip*, (the newer ways) are not supported on older Pythons.

 If the Python version you are running xdis is between Python 2.4 through 2.7, use a tarball called xdis_24-*x.y.z*.tar.gz.